5/3/2013 12:00 AM

 The 16-hour course, Pediatric Disaster Response and Emergency Planning, is not a clinical course about treating pediatric patients, said John Rinard, with the WMD EMS program at TEEX Emergency Services Training Institute.
 Rather, the goal of the course is to make the emergency response community aware of the children’s unique needs and help them to prepare and plan for receiving large numbers of children following a man-made or natural disaster.
 This includes special emergency management considerations, such as pediatric decontamination, triage, and reunification with family, he added.

-The course addresses pediatric emergency planning and medical response considerations, needs that were identified in a 2010 report by the National Commission on Children and Disasters.
-The report called for the development of a national strategy for children in disasters to ensure children are protected before, during and after an emergency (View report).
+The course addresses pediatric emergency planning and medical response considerations, needs that were identified in the "2010 Report to the President and Congress" by the National Commission on Children and Disasters.
+The report called for the development of a national strategy for children in disasters to ensure children are protected before, during and after an emergency.

 The new course uses lectures, small group exercises, case studies, simulations and a tabletop exercise.
 Best practices and procedures are incorporated from the American Academy of Pediatrics, the American College of Emergency Physicians, the National Commission on Children and Disasters, and the National Response Framework, among others.